richardmwaba/mathhub-ui/README.md

 ## Documentation

-The documentation for the CoreUI Admin Template is hosted at our website [CoreUI for React](https://coreui.io/react/)
+The documentation for the CoreUI Admin Template is hosted at our [website](https://coreui.io/react/docs/templates/installation/)

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI Free Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI PRO React Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our project](https://github.com/coreui/coreui-pro-react-admin-template/releases) for changelogs for each release version.
+See [the Releases section of our project](https://github.com/coreui/coreui-pro-react-admin-template-cra/releases) for changelogs for each release version.

 ## Creators